lizozom/docker-elastic-observability-with-apm/README.md

 ### Notes

 - ⚠️ Elasticsearch HTTP layer is using SSL, thus mean you need to configure your elasticsearch clients with the `CA` in `secrets/certs/ca/ca.crt`, or configure client to ignore SSL Certificate Verification (e.g `--insecure` in `curl`).

-- Adding Two Extra Nodes to the cluster will make the cluster depending on them and won't start without them again.

 - Makefile is a wrapper around `Docker-Compose` commands, use `make help` to know every command.